 They allow themselves to be taken for granted.
 They allow disrespectful behaviours.
 They give up when faced with resistance against changes they want to make in their own home.

 Note – A little context here.
-I’m not talking about abusive homes, I’m talking about households with a great mum/carer/keeper-of-the-house who adores their household but is simply not happy in their home.
+I’m not talking about abusive homes, I’m talking about households with a great mum/carer/keeper-of-the-house who is well and safe, but is simply not happy in their home.

 Often it’s down to the good old chestnut – communication.
 How many books and blogs and articles and movies and kids TV shows remind us about healthy interpersonal communication?
-SQUILLIONS!
+They’re uncountable!

 Get Some Attitude!

 Even more than communication, I’ve found that creating change is often down to your attitude or mindset.
-YOUR mindset – The person who wants change, not the mindset of the people around you – Yours.
+YOUR mindset – The person who wants change, not the mindset of the people around you.

 People (kids, partners, parents, colleagues) notice these things.
 Sometimes they don’t like it and sometimes they do.
 Sometimes it’s a subconscious awareness which changes their behaviour too.